JetBrains/intellij-sdk-docs/basics/indexing_and_psi_stubs/file_based_indexes.md

 * `getContainingFiles()` allows to obtain all files in which a specific key was encountered.
 * `processValues()` allows to iterate though all files in which a specific key was encountered and to access the associated values at the same time.

-> **Note** Nested index access is forbidden as it might lead to a deadlock.
+> **WARNING** Nested index access is forbidden as it might lead to a deadlock.
 Collect all necessary data from index A first, then process results while accessing index B.

 ## Standard indexes